vg-json-data/sm-json-data/strats.md

 - _leaveWithSpringBallBounce_: This indicates that it is possible to leave through this door with a spring ball bounce with a certain amount of momentum.
 - _leaveSpaceJumping_: This indicates that it is possible to Space Jump through the bottom of the doorway (through a horizontal transition) with a certain amount of momentum, and possibly with blue speed.
 - _leaveWithStoredFallSpeed_: This indicates that is is possible to walk through the door with the stored velocity to clip through floor tiles using a Moonfall.
-- _leaveWithGModeSetup_: This indicates that Samus can take enemy damage through the door transition, to set up R-mode or direct G-mode in the next room.
-- _leaveWithXModeSetup_: This indicates that Samus can take enemy damage through the door transition, to set up door transition X-Mode in the next room.
 - _leaveWithGMode_: This indicates that Samus can carry G-mode into the next room (where it will become indirect G-mode).
 - _leaveWithDoorFrameBelow_: This indicates that Samus can go up through this vertical door with momentum by jumping in the door frame, e.g. using a wall-jump or Space Jump.
 - _leaveWithPlatformBelow_: This indicates that Samus can go up through this vertical door with momentum by jumping from a platform below, possibly with run speed.